Stick it out to the end or simply scroll on by for BONUS tips on Starting, Polishing, and Promoting your OWN Facebook Group.

 - Write out a group description and set clear rules.
 The group description should be short, to-the-point and SEO friendly.
 Include keywords in your description.

 - Pin a welcome post to the top that helps new members.
-You can also add links to this post that point to files, FAQ and your website for more information.
+You can also add links to this post that point to files, FAQ and your website for more information (something that link building agency does too).

 - Upload files to the group.
 The type of files you upload depends on what kind of group you are running, but some examples are a location document (where everyone lives), a blog document (where everyone blogs), list of resources, frequently asked questions, social media roundup, etc.